meshery/meshery/docs/pages/project/ci-build-and-release.md

 GoReleaser facilitates the creation of a Scoop app for mesheryctl.
 The [scoop-bucket](https://github.com/layer5io/scoop-bucket) repository is the location of Layer5’s Scoop bucket.

-## Helm charts check, build and release
+## Helm Charts Lint Check, Build, and Release

-The charts check, build and release all trigger by the Github Action automatically.
+The charts lint check, charts build, and charts release workflows are all triggered by GitHub events.
+Sometimes this event is the opening, updating, or merging of a branch, or sometimes a manual invocation, or a GitHub release event.
-### Check Helm charts
+### Check Helm Charts

-Every PR which includes the files under `install/kubernetes/` folder in Meshery repo will trigger the Github Action to check the mistakes in Helm charts, here we use `helm lint` command.
+Every PR which includes changes to the files under `install/kubernetes/` directory in the `meshery/meshery` will trigger a Github Action to check for any mistakes in Helm charts using the `helm lint` command.

-### Release Helm charts to Github
+### Release Helm Charts to Github and Artifact Hub

-Only when the PR which includes the files under `install/kubernetes/` folder in Meshery repo and was succeed merged that the can trigger to release the new version Helm charts to build and release to the [Meshery's Helm charts release page](https://github.com/meshery/meshery.io/tree/master/charts), and it will automatically sync to [Artifact HUB](https://artifacthub.io/packages/helm/meshery/meshery?modal=security-report).
+New Meshery Helm charts are published upon trigger of a release event in the `meshery/meshery` repo.
+New versions of Meshery's Helm charts are published to [Meshery's Helm charts release page](https://github.com/meshery/meshery.io/tree/master/charts).
+[Artifact Hub] (https://artifacthub.io/packages/helm/meshery/meshery) syncs with these updated Meshery Helm charts.

 ## Release Versioning

-We follow the commonly used semantic versioning for Meshery, Meshery Adapter and Performance Benchmark Specification releases.
+Meshery and its components follow the commonly used, semantic versioning for its release numbering scheme.
 Given a version number MAJOR.MINOR.PATCH.BUILD, increment the:

 - MAJOR version - major changes with rare potential for incompatible API changes.
 - MINOR version - add functionality in a backwards-compatible manner.